sepiariver/recaptchav2/README.md

 ## Guide

 For some quick start examples and implementation guide, go [here](https://sepiariver.com/modx/a-guide-to-recaptcha-v3-for-modx-cms/).
+It demonstrates common use cases like triggering recaptcha on a user interaction to avoid timeouts, and invoking multiple recaptcha forms on a page.

 ## Snippets